The Washington Center Internship Program

 -

-B) Statement of Professional Interest: a 100-word statement that describes the types of activities that you'd like to be involved with during the internship and how they relate to your career goals.
+A) Statement of Professional Interest: a 100-word statement that describes the types of activities that you'd like to be involved with during the internship and how they relate to your career goals.
 Do not mention the names of any specific organizations.
 Note that there are examples of these inside the TWC online application.
 Further details are also on their website.

-C) Issues Essay: 500 words, discussing one issue related to the area in which you wish to work.
+B) Issues Essay: 500 words, discussing one issue related to the area in which you wish to work.
 You should make note of your personal views on the topic.
 This is not meant to be a research paper, but it should show that you have some background knowledge and interest in the topic.
 Attach this to the TWC online application and email a copy to study.abroad@ucalgary.ca to be reviewed.
 Note that there are examples of essays inside the TWC online application.
 Further details are also on their website.

-D) Resume: TWC prefers a US-style 1-page résumé.
+C) Resume: TWC prefers a US-style 1-page résumé.
 This will be sent to prospective employers and should be tailored accordingly.
 We recommend that you have your résumé reviewed by Career Services or your Co-Op Advisor to ensure that it targeted to the type of position you are looking for.
 Further details are also on their website.

-E) Scan of the signature and photo/ID page of your passport: Please ensure that this document is legible and that your face is clearly visible.
+D) Scan of the signature and photo/ID page of your passport: Please ensure that this document is legible and that your face is clearly visible.

-F) Official Transcript: (for every college or university you have attended) etranscripts are acceptable and preferred to be sent by email.
+E) Official Transcript: (for every college or university you have attended) etranscripts are acceptable and preferred to be sent by email.

 Once your Global Learning Advisor has approved your documents, you will be asked to submit all the content that was reviewed as well as some additional questions about yourself to The Washington Centre through their application portal.
+The deadline for submitting this will be available on the TWC website (changes each year; your advisor will ensure there is sufficient time between UCalgary approval and the TWC deadline).

 Getting approval: